-Uninstalling Local
+Uninstall Local

 There are three main parts to the Local app, and depending on what you are trying to do, you may want to uninstall some, or all of them.
 Those three parts look something like this:

-1. Individual WordPress sites.
+1. Individual WordPress sites

 This is code for the actual WordPress sites.
 Uninstalling the Local app shouldn’t touch these.
-That being said, if you are changing the Local installation, it’s best to be safe and create a backup of any important WordPress site.
+However, it’s best practice to create a backup of any important WordPress site(s).
 You can do this by right-clicking on the site and selecting “Export”.
 Once you’re confident that everything you need is backed up, select all the sites in Local, right-click on them, and select “Delete.”

 Keep reading the OS specific sections for ways to manually delete these sites.

-2. The Local app.
+2. The Local app

 This is the app you’re used to working with, and helps create and manage your WordPress sites.
 You should be able to uninstall, upgrade, or downgrade the Local app without disrupting existing Local sites.